Further tests for bowel cancer

 To do the scan, you have the ultrasound probe put inside your rectum.
 This can be uncomfortable but the scan only takes a few minutes at most.

 This test uses sound waves to build up a picture of the inside of your body.
-You lie on your back and a nurse or technician spreads a gel onto your tummy (abdomen).
+You lie on your back and a specially trained radiographer (sonographer) spreads a gel onto your abdomen.
 They then pass a small microphone over your abdomen.
 The microphone picks up echoes and sends the signals to a computer, which converts them into a picture.

 Your doctor may want to use this test to check your liver.
 The liver is one of the organs where bowel cancer can spread.